tchen01/simple-swipe/README.md

 # Simple-Swipe
-Lightweight jQuery plugin for multidevice touch support.
+Lightweight jQuery plugin for cross-platform touch support.

 ## Features
+ - indicates the state of the user's action
+ - returns the direction of the swipe
  - user definable refresh rate
   - allows large functions to run without bogging the system
+ - options are easily adjustable

 ## Usage